aeternity/protocol/node/api/channels_api_usage.md

 The structure is having a `reason` and `request` holding the request being sent.
 Possible error reasons are:

-* `Insufficient balance` - when `from` does not have enough tokens in the channel.
-Keep in mind that there is a minimal amount of `channel_reserve` tokens to be kept by both parties.
+* `Insufficient balance` - when `from` does not have enough coins in the channel.
+Keep in mind that there is a minimal amount of `channel_reserve` coins to be kept by both parties.

 * `Negative amount` - the `udpate` event contained a negative amount